Paper lanterns are a hip way to light your client’s next event

 23. In one of the Drawing Quad tab windows, click-drag over the sphere and cylinder and type Ctrl-G to group them as one object.

 Ta-da!
 You’ve created a snazzy lantern.
-But what about turning up the ambience with more lanterns?
+But what about turning up the ambiance with more lanterns?
 Easy!
-Now that you know how to create a lantern with texture, you can add lanterns by copying your first lantern and pasting it within your venue.
+Now that you know how to create a lantern with texture, you can add lanterns by copying your first lantern and pasting it into your venue.
 Change the texture for a few lanterns here and there to mix it up.